Traffic Log Fields

 Repeat Count (repeatcnt)

-Number of sessions with same Source IP, Destination IP, Application, and Subtype seen within 5 seconds.
+Number of sessions with same Source IP, Destination IP, Application, and Subtype seen within 5 seconds; used for ICMP only.

 Source Port (sport)